-The STP is a partnership and a new way of working.
-It ensures that all the health and care organisations in Sussex and East Surrey are working together in a joined-up way.
+Health and care service providers and commissioners are working together across Sussex and East Surrey to form a Sustainability and Transformation Partnership (STP).
+The STP is a new way of working to ensure that all the health and care organisations in Sussex and East Surrey are working together in a joined-up way.

 - Mental health